This page gives the results for the most recent of various types of election held in Craven District in the past few years.

 Further information about forthcoming elections the Craven District can be found in Elections - Current.

 There are 7 North Yorkshire County Council Electoral Divisions in Craven.
 County Councillors are elected once every four years and serve a term of four years.
-These are the results for the last election North Yorkshire County Council Election Results 2009 [6kb].
-The next will be on 2 May 2013 North Yorkshire County Council Election Results 2013 [48kb] .
+These are the results for the 2009 elections North Yorkshire County Council Election Results 2009 [6kb].
+These are results for those held on 2 May 2013 North Yorkshire County Council Election Results 2013 [48kb] .

 Parish elections are held in different parts of the District in three out of every four years' period, alongside the District Ward elections.
 There are 37 Parish Councils in the District and each Parish Council is elected once every four years.
 Copies of results can be found by contacting the Elections' Office using the contact details to the right of this page.

 For information about parish elections being held in the current / coming year, go to Elections - Current.

 A Referendum on the voting system for UK Parliamentary Elections was held on Thursday 5 May 2011.
 For further information please contact the Electoral Commission.
 This gives the Declaration of Count Totals for Referendum [11kb] for the Craven District Counting Area.